-• Submit a narrative summarizing the design approach for credit compliance and identifying applicable SCA standards to be incorporated into design documents.
-Indicate who on the Design Team will develop the Erosion and Sedimentation Control Plan.

-Include the Notification of Intent for SWPP application, if required.
+- Submit a narrative summarizing the design approach for credit compliance and identifying applicable SCA standards to be incorporated into design documents.
+Indicate who on the Design Team will develop the Erosion and Sedimentation Control Plan and Dust Control Plan, if applicable. - Include the Notification of Intent for SWPP application, if required.

-• Submit appropriate specification sections modified for the project.
+- Submit appropriate specification sections modified for the project.

-Submit the Erosion and Sedimentation
+- Submit the Erosion and Sedimentation

 Control Plan design document, along with

 SWPP if required.